miestrode/tango/README.md

 You can help this sniper grow.
 Just follow theres four steps:

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/BiglyFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'Added a bigly feature'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin feature/BiglyFeature`)
+4. Push to the Branch
 5. Open a Pull Request

 ## License
 Distributed under the GPL-3.0 License.
-Check out `LICENSE` for a fuller description.
+Check out it out (here)[https://github.com/Miestrode/tango/blob/main/LICENSE] for a more detailed description.

 ## Notes
 * This project's README uses [Othneil Drew](https://github.com/othneildrew)'s [README template](https://github.com/othneildrew/Best-README-Template)